IFAKA/txt/README.md

 # TXT

 Is a note application that aims to keep it simple as possible.
+Once you open the app, after a register the service worker, it will be able offline.
-Once you create a Note, it will be stored in localStorage.
-If you are looking for a spefic note, you can use the searchbar.
-Also you can delete it longpressing the item in the list.
+You can create a note and it will be stored in localStorage.
+If you are looking for a spefic note, you can use the searchbar and you can delete a note longpressing the item in the list and acepting.
 Smooth UX, routes were built with the back button in mind.

 # Contents